 The study, Dieleman et al., did not analyze prices and the authors made no such claims in the paper.
 What they did is decompose the change in their spending data into five factors:

-All this tells us is that the number of encounters (partially a function of population growth, aging, and disease burden) and the case mix as measured explains less than half the increase over this period.
+All this tells us is that the number of encounters (partially a function of population growth, aging, and disease burden) and the case mix (as measured) explains less than half the increase over this period.

 It takes no account of changes in diagnostics, preventative care, therapies, and so on.
 According to this method, a doctor spending 10 minutes with a patient and (proverbially) telling him “take two aspirin and call me in the morning” is indistinguishable from an encounter in the more modern context wherein much more is apt to done (especially outside of the primary care context).
 Likewise, shorter hospital stays (clearly the trend throughout the developed world) will tend to show in this bed-day method as increased “price and intensity” even if the total remained constant!
-All of the change would be binned into “price and intensity.”

 “For example, one study found that the spending growth for treating patients between 2003 and 2007 is almost entirely because of a growth in prices, with little contribution from growth in the quantity of treatment services provided.”

 This paper is somewhat similar to Dieleman at al in design, albeit with actual service price disaggregation, but FC’s summary of this research is misleading.
 Of the 28% nominal increase in expenditures between 2003 and 2007, ~12.9% is attributable to general inflation, leaving 15.1% to be explained by excess health inflation and everything else (utilization, intensity, etc.).

 By Dunn et al.’s estimate, excess health inflation explained just ~4% of the real growth in this period.
 This means that excess health inflation explained only ~26% of the real increase in expenditures (a far cry from “almost entirely because of a growth in prices“).
 They say as much explicitly: